nigelawj/MMALNet-RandAug/README.md

 		- e.g. if trained model filename is `multitask_epoch1.pth`, then ensure `pth_path` properly reflects the saved model's filename: `./models/multitask_epoch1.pth`

 2. Run `python test.py` to test the model
+	- NOTE: the testloader should be modified to contain only unseen data for accurate evaluation of model accuracy
 	- For cases where GPU memory is insufficient: lower `batch_size`